Stop Circus Animal Suffering – Protestors Urge Audiences to Shun the Wild Animal Circus

 Local campaigners will be handing out leaflets and informing audiences about the suffering and telling people that the animal circus is no longer acceptable in a modern, advanced society.
 Circus owners are urged to leave animals out of future productions.

-Local ADI volunteer, Julia Davis: “When families find out about the routine abuses that go on behind the scenes at circuses, they will be shocked and will not want to expose their children to this cruelty.”
+Local ADI volunteer, Samantha Pitera: “When families find out about the routine abuses that go on behind the scenes at circuses, they will be shocked and will not want to expose their children to this cruelty.”

 Report this post as: